sabrierley/academic-kickstart/content/authors/admin/_index.md

 In other ongoing projects, I investigate the influence of traditional leaders during elections, the role of party brokers, and public attitudes toward anti-corruption pledges and reforms.

-My research has been published or is forthcoming in the _American Journal of Political Science_, _Journal of Politics_, _Annual Review of Political Science_, _Comparative Political Studies_, _British Journal of Political Science among other outlets.
+My research has been published or is forthcoming in the _American Journal of Political Science_, _Journal of Politics_, _Annual Review of Political Science_, _Comparative Political Studies_, _British Journal of Political Science_, among other outlets.